spenglertrb/gifts-of-perl/README.md

 I needed this in a workflow to feed a transcoder which did not support WebVTT natively.

 I hope you find it usefull.

+After downloading the file, run it by: chmod +x convert-vtt2srt.pl
+OR
+perl convert-vtt2srt.pl